JMJ Dress Code

 - Out of respect for all liturgies and prayers and when pledging allegiance to the U.S. flag, male youth and adults should remove any headwear.

-- All children are required to wear closed-toed shoes at the park.
+- All children are required to wear shoes.
 On dressier occasions, heels should be no more 2 inches high and of a modest style.